Cleaning & Organizing

 Switch to one type of hanger.
 It makes a huge difference.
 If you have varying kinds, they get caught on each other, they’re not the same height and you can’t see everything as well.
 I especially love the thin hangers that are covered in velvet.
 Because they’re super slim, you can fit more into your closet, and your clothes won’t slip off them.
-Don’t miss these other genius solutions that will help you stay organized for good.

 Maximize your closet space